seank0h/Seung-ee-Kkaebi/README.md

 4. Back to Unity, turn on the MainMenuVR scene and then press the play button in the Unity Editor.

-5. Use your hands navigate the VR menu, and then input the same SIGGRAPH serial number with the reviwer you want to play with.
+5. Use your hands navigate the VR menu, and then input the same serial number (CHIPLAY00 ~ 06) with the reviwer you want to play with.
+(Since we are using our own game server, it might have some delay depending on your Wi-Fi quality.)

 6. Enjoy!